osc-delft/osc-delft.github.io/CODE_OF_CONDUCT.md

 [The original text of this CoC is accessible here: https://osf.io/6gsye/]

+[This code is currently open to questions/queries from OSCD community members, until November 30.
+If no queries are received by that date, we will proceed to adopt this as the official OSCD Code of Conduct.
+Members can email Emmy Tsang (f [dot] tsang [at] tudelft [dot] nl for any queries or concerns.]

 The Open Science Community Delft (OSCD) is part of the International Network of Open Science and Scholarship Communities (INOSC).
 While every community is unique, we share a set of Guiding Principles and adhere to a Code of Conduct.
 Please find version 1.0 below.

 # Guiding Principles